What Is Mental Abuse And How Can You Protect Yourself?

 Scenarios of Mental Abuse

-Mental abusers are those who attempt to control their partner's lives because of their own insecurities or their own misguided sense of power or right and wrong.
-For example, an individual who is insecure and fears their partner may leave them may put them down to make sure that they never leave.
-After all, if you're feeling miserable in your relationship because your partner is constantly putting you down, wouldn't you want to leave?
-Sure, but at the same time, those constant put-downs convince you that if you leave, you'll never find anyone else and so it's better to stay, where your partner loves you and wants what's best for you, then to leave and be alone.
+Mental abusers are those who attempt to control their partner's lives because of their insecurities, their misguided sense of power, or sense right and wrong.
+For example, an individual who is insecure and fears their partner may leave them may put them down to prevent the partner from feeling worthy of having any other relationship.
+After all, if your partner is constantly putting you down, those put-downs may convince you that if you leave, you'll never find anyone else.
+From there you may begin to believe its better to stay where someone tolerates you than it is to leave and be alone.

-Another common abuse scenario is the abuser who wants to give a certain image to the rest of the world and wants their partner to act and look a certain way.
-They may attempt to control absolutely everything about the partner from their clothes, their activities, their friends, and their job to simply the things that they like or their way of talking.
-This type of abuser will use criticism as well, to 'mold' the behavior of the partner into exactly what they want.
+Another common abuse scenario is the abuser who wants to present a certain image to the world and therefore wants their partner to act and look a certain way.
+They may attempt to control everything about the partner: their clothes, activities, friends, and their job.
+This type of abuser will use criticism to 'mold' the behavior of the partner into what they prefer.

 Symptoms of Mental Abuse

-There are many symptoms of mental abuse and any combination of them could exist in your situation.
-Any of these are signs that something unhealthy is happening in your relationship and should definitely be addressed more carefully.
+There are many symptoms of mental abuse and many combinations of their occurrences.
+Below are signs that something unhealthy is happening in your relationship and should be addressed.

 - Constant criticism and manipulation.
 The abuser will use criticism to make you feel worse about yourself, whether that criticism is truthful or not is irrelevant.
 An abuser will start by playing on your insecurities because it helps them gain control more quickly and then they may start pulling in criticism that you never would have believed about yourself before.
 If you have been trying to lose some weight they might call you fat.
 If you haven't been able to find a job and they have one they may call you lazy.
 These things play on your current insecurities and make it easier for them to build up to criticizing everything else about you to make you feel like you owe them.